ABOUT THE AUTHOR

 WHERE IS HOME?

 Rochester, Minnesota—just south of the frozen tundra—is where Mark and his wife, Barbara, call home.
-Besides writing, he enjoys walking his dog, going out to eat, and traveling.
-He and Barbara have visited missionaries in the Dominican Republic and Japan.
-They enjoy traveling to foreign countries, with recent trips to Ireland, Italy, and France where story ideas sought him out.
+He enjoys traveling, and he and Barbara have visited missionaries in the Dominican Republic and Japan.
+Before COVID hit, they made weeks-long forays to Ireland, Italy, France, and Switzerland where story ideas sought him out.
 To escape the Minnesota snows, they spend time each winter at a beach on a Mexican island.
 They have two sons, one of whom went home to the Lord in 2023, and six lively grandchildren.